Llanhilleth Conservative & Unionist Club.

 Gazette newspaper report May 1938.

 Mr Frost was born 1852 Gisburn, Bradford, Yorkshire.
 He enlisted in 1870 with the 8th Regiment Of Foot and later joined the South Wales Borderers.
-He saw active service in India in 1870, fought in the Zulu Wars, Natal at South Africa in 1879, East India in 1880, Burma/Burmah in 1886 and Malta in 1888.
+He saw active service in India in 1870, fought in the Zulu Wars, Natal at South Africa in 1879, East India in 1880, Burma, Burmah in 1886 and Malta in 1888.

-Throughout his time in the army he became a very learned man and gained a 3rd class Education Certificate in 1877 and a 2nd class Certificate in 1882 and became Sergeant.
-He obtained distinguished service medals in Zululand Natal, and Burma, also a long service and a good conduct medal in 1889.
+Throughout his time in the army he became a very learned man and gained a 3rd Class Education Certificate in 1877 and a 2nd Class Certificate in 1882 and became sergeant.
+He obtained distinguished service medals in Zululand Natal, and Burma, also a long service and a Good Conduct Medal in 1889.
 After a long career in the British army he came to live in Llanhilleth with his wife Alice May and was the Steward of the Conservative Club.

 In 1936 during the Kings visit to Abertillery King Edward’s route was through Gladstone St and Mr Frost got out of his bed through illness and insisted he dress in his Zulu Natal uniform and greet the King as he drives past, he did stand on the curb as the Royal entourage drove past but the King looked the other way.
-Mr Frost’s friends and relatives wrote a letter to Buckingham Palace to express their anger, though the King wasn’t aware of what he had done or the upset he had caused and sent a letter of apology to the family.
+Mr Frost’s friends and relatives wrote a letter to Buckingham Palace to express their anger, though the King wasn’t aware of what he had done, or the upset he had caused and sent a letter of apology to the family.

 Mr Frost sadly died on May 2nd 1938 aged 86 and was buried with full Military Honours at the new cemetery Brynithel.
 At the funeral his coffin was covered with the Union Flag and placed on top were his Medals, his (old pattern) Helmet, Belt and Side-Arms.
 Before his death he was the oldest ex-soldier in Abertillery.